Emma-Gairin/RadarOmics/README.md

 ## Example #2 - method = "lda"
 Here we go through an example pipeline using method = "lda" based on **RadarOmics** to summarise the gene expression profile, for a pre-defined set of biological categories, of samples from different groups.

-We use the RNAseq data from the 3-stage developmental series under control (DMSO) and exposure conditions (2 substances at 2 concentrations each: 1.3 uM and 2.4 uM Sorafenib, 25 nM and 50 nM Rotenone) of zebrafish _Danio rerio_ (from [Nöth et al. (2025)](https://doi.org/10.1007/s00204-024-03944-7)).
+We use the RNAseq data from the 3-stage developmental series under control (DMSO) and exposure treatments (2 substances at 2 concentrations each: 1.3 uM and 2.4 uM Sorafenib, 25 nM and 50 nM Rotenone) of zebrafish _Danio rerio_ (from [Nöth et al. (2025)](https://doi.org/10.1007/s00204-024-03944-7)).

 In this experiment, the developmental stage of each sample has a major footprint on gene expression profiles.
-Here, we run the pipeline first with method = **"pca"** and then explore various outputs provided by method = **"lda"**.
+Here, we run the pipeline first with method = **"pca"** and then explore various outputs provided by method = **"lda"** to extract the effect of the exposure treatments on various biological categories.

 ### Load the package
 ```r